Boogie-Software/Boogie-Software.github.io/_articles/headless-cms-for-blogs.md

 As mentioned above, you can change the theme of your Jekyll- page.
 Now if things are almost, but not quite perfect, you can tweak things.

 Firstly - you can use [remote-themes](https://github.com/benbalter/jekyll-remote-theme).
 I.e. you can select a theme that is not officially supported by GitHub.
-If you use some other hosting-platfor you can load the theme as a gem.
+If you use some other hosting-platform you can load the theme as a gem.
 After that you can customize it even more by including files under `_includes`, `_layouts` and `_sass` directories of your project directory.
 You may want to check out the contents of the plugin you are using and "overwrite" some of the contents or alternatively use the customization points built in.

 So far I have customized:
 - `_includes/head_custom.html` to contain favicon